COVID-19: Important information about your visa

 - VFS global for all other countries

 Ongoing global restrictions mean some UKVI services will remain closed.
-Contact your local VAC to find out the latest status.
 Where services are resuming, existing customers will be contacted.

 Some English Testing Centres are also resuming services.
 Visit the International English Language Testing System (IELTS)’s website, the Pearson Test of English website or the LanguageCert website or contact your test centre for more information on where we are reopening and how you can book your Secure English Language Test.

-If you are making a visa application (including a BRP replacement application), you should ensure you use your UK postal address.
+If you are making a visa application from within the UK (including a BRP replacement application), you should ensure you use your UK postal address.
 If you have already submitted an application and used the University address, you should contact the relevant courier (TNT) on 0345 608 0630 to organise delivery to an alternative address.